top of page

 Anselm Keifer — Landschaft Mit Kopf (Landscape With Head) , 1973 — Oil, cardboard and charcoal on burlap

-Depth of engagement in his own process and the themes explored within his work is truly vast, but rather than bewildering the viewer this serves to offer a number of different ways of approaching the work, each offering routes toward comprehending the totality of the artist's oeuvre.
+Depth of engagement in his own process and themes explored within the work is truly vast, but rather than bewildering the viewer this serves to offer a number of different ways to approach the work, each offering routes toward comprehending the totality of the artist's oeuvre.
 From the most intimate of personal details, to the vastness of creation, and beyond material existence to the unmanifest.
 Perhaps we could plot the layers something like this; personal, familial, national, political, historic, mythic, earth and deep time, celestial, primordial and unmanifest.
-Keifer's interest in Kabbalah and the sense of embodiment in his work speaks of the relationship between spirit and matter, that one cannot be separated from the other, and in the same way the intensely personal has all of the other layers within it.
-A process of divine emanation.

 Textured abstract painting with earthy brown and black tones, featuring sweeping strokes and rough textures.
 Scribbled text partially visible.